deepset-ai/haystack-home/content/_index.md

   title: Haystack
   subtitle: An open source NLP framework that leverages pre-trained Transformer models
   bulletPoints:
-    - Apply the latest NLP technology to your own data with the use of Haystack's pipeline architecture
+    - Apply the latest NLP technology to your own data with the use of Haystack's pipeline architecture.
     - Implement production-ready semantic search, question answering, summarization and document ranking for a wide range of NLP applications.
-    - Evaluate components and fine-tune models
+    - Evaluate components and fine-tune models.
   buttons:
     - buttonText: Learn more
       url: /intro